azro1/astro-memory/README.md

 ## Usage

 This project is broken up into lesson branches.
-You can access each individual lesson by its number.
 There are 12 in total.
-If you want to download a specific lesson just select the branch and either download the zip or clone it to you computer.
+If you want to download the code for a specific lesson just select the branch and either download the zip or clone it to you computer.

 ## 🔨 Contributing